KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 - ``Keyboard/KeyboardType/custom(named:)`` - a custom type if no other types fit your needs

 To change keyboard type, just set the context's ``KeyboardContext/keyboardType`` to the type you want to use. ``SystemKeyboard`` supports alphabetic, numeric, symbolic and emoji keyboards.

-## Next keyboard

-KeyboardKit has a ``NextKeyboardButton`` that can be used to switch to the next keyboard, which corresponds to tapping the 🌐 button.